-In the general case the situation is rather similar.
-Write $c=c_l.$ First note that after the first step, every point of the positroid has a matrix representative $C$ whose $l$th has non zero entries only in positions $i+1,n-2,n-1,n.$ Therefore, by the Cauchy-Binet formula of Lemma~\ref{eq:Twistor Cauchy-Binet} the twistor $\langle i,n-2,n-1,n\rangle$ is always negative.
-Indeed, each contribution to it uses the entry $C_l^{i+1}\neq 0,$ and a minor of $C_{[l-1]}^{[i]},$ and all of these contributions appear with the same minus sign.
+In the general case the situation is rather similar, but the treatment requires some modification.
+Write $c=c_l.$ First note that after the first step, every point of the positroid cell has a matrix representative $C$ whose $l$th has non zero entries only in positions $i+1,n-2,n-1,n.$ Therefore, by the Cauchy-Binet formula of Lemma~\ref{eq:Twistor Cauchy-Binet} the twistor $\langle i,n-2,n-1,n\rangle$ is always negative.
+Indeed, each contribution to it uses the entry $C_l^{i+1}\neq 0,$ and a minor of {the submatrix} $C_{[l-1]}^{[i]}{=(C_a^b)_{a\in[l-1],b\in[i]}}$ { of $C,$} and all of these contributions appear with the same minus sign.
 Moreover, at least one term is non zero, the minor $C_{[l-1]}^I$ for $I$ the set of first domino entries of each chord, just as in Lemma~\ref{lem:more than 4}.
 No operation from the series of operations of the second step affects the form of this twistor, by Lemmas~\ref{lem:effect of pre},~\ref{lem:effect_of_inc},~\ref{lem:effect_of_x_y}.
 Its sign changes by $-1$ for every $\inc_h$ operation, since $|I\cap[h]|=|\{i\}|=1.$

 Second, note that most operations do not affect the twistors $\langle j,j+1,i+1,n\rangle$.
 These include all $\pre_h$ and $x_h$ operations, and all $y_h$ operations, except for the single $y_i(u)$ operation, by Lemmas~\ref{lem:effect of pre} and~\ref{lem:effect_of_x_y} respectively.
 Each application of $\inc_h$ preserves the form of the twistor, but changes the sign by $-1,$ since $|I\cap[h]|=|\{j,j+1,i+1\}|=3,$ by Lemma~\ref{lem:effect_of_inc}.